rafaelfachinelli/RFLTimer/README.md

 ---
 ## :hammer: **Technologies**

-The following tools were used in the construction of the project:
+The following tools were used in the build of the project:

 <div align="center">